Ideas in Action

 Every year we take on a few charity construction projects that directly give back to the community in meaningful ways and inspire our staff, customers, and suppliers.
 See below for a few of our success stories.

-We have supported financially and with our time multiple local charities (see below) and with LuminAID, a successful non- profit dedicated to eliminating gas and kerosene lamps in Africa by 2020.
+We have supported financially and with our time multiple local charities (see below) and with LuminAID, a successful non-profit dedicated to eliminating gas and kerosene lamps in Africa.
 This is accomplished by using a simple LED lantern, selling it through social enterprise, and helping developing nations recapture up to 15% of their income by using LED Solar technology instead of kerosene.

 Further Info and Links